Climate of Italy: Subpolar oceanic climate (Cfc)

 It can be found mainly in the valleys of the Alps and to a lesser extent in the Apennines.
 Main cities and towns: Tarvisio, Bormio, Cortina d'Ampezzo.

 Humid continental climate (Dfb)

 This climate is found in the Alps, around 1200 m in the western side, or around 1000 m in the eastern side.
 It is marked by low winter averages (between -7 and -3 C) and mild summers, with temperatures averaging from 13 to 18 C. Snow is usual from early November until March or early April.
 Main towns: Brusson, Gressoney-Saint-Jean, Aprica, Vermiglio, Mazzin, Santo Stefano di Cadore, Asiago, Claut, Resia.

 Warm-summer mediterranean continental climate (Dsb)

-It is found at lower altitudes on the slopes of Mount Etna, Sicily, for example in Zafferana Etnea.
+It is found at lower altitudes on the slopes of Mount Etna, Sicily, for example in Linguaglossa.

 Dry-summer subarctic climate (Dsc)

 It is found at higher altitudes on the slopes of Mount Etna, Sicily, for example in Nicolosi.